zeroruka/video-wallpaper-scripts/README.md

 6. The script will now look for the wallpaper in your steam workshop folder and copy it to `~/.config/video-wallpapers/wallpapers/`.
 You can use setwall script to cycle through the wallpapers in this folder.

+If you want to add your own video/gif as a wallpaper, you can use the following command: `wallhelper -a <path_to_mp4/gif>`.
+This will copy the video/gif to `~/.config/video-wallpapers/wallpapers/`.

+The script can also read the video/gif directory from the clipboard if you use `wallhelper -a` or `wallhelper` without any arguments.

 #### Optimizing a wallpaper

+##### Optimizing the last added wallpaper

 1. Run the wallhelper script using the following command: `wallhelper -o`.
-2. This will optimize the last added wallpaper in `~/.config/video-wallpapers/wallpapers/` using ffmpeg.
+2. This will optimize the last added wallpaper in `~/.config/video-wallpapers/wallpapers/` using ffmpeg if it's a mp4 or gifsicle if it's a gif.

-3. The wallpaper will be changed to your screen resolution.
-This will make the wallpaper run smoother and use less resources.
-4. It is recommended to optimize all wallpapers you want to use as your wallpaper.
-5. You can further optimize the wallpapers yourself to remove more stuttering and improve performance.
+##### Batch optimizing

+You can:

+- Optimize all wallpapers in the wallpaper directory using `wallhelper -o all`
+- Optimize all gifs in the wallpaper directory using `wallhelper -o gif`
+- Optimize all mp4s in the wallpaper directory using `wallhelper -o mp4`

+**Gifs must be optimized so that it is at your screen resolution, it will not auto stretch to your screen resolution!**

 ##### Unoptimized (4k choppy video)